HackerBurscht/PROG22/README.md

 - Wie wird das Projekt benutzt
 - Welche Optionen oder auch Spezialitäten existieren

+#### User commands
+The following commands  can be used in the web app.
+They just have to be entered as "meals" on the planning page.
+"r" :   changes the day to a random meal
+"f" :   changes the day to a forgotten meal
+"-" :   keeps the day unplanned.

 ### Architecture
 - Hier bei Bedarf eine kurze Beschreibung des Ablaufs des Programms auf Code Ebene z.B. als Ablaufdiagramm.